w1kke/nautilus/README.md

 The supported `ServiceTypes` are `ACCESS` and `COMPUTE`.
 <br />The supported `FileTypes` are `URL`, `GRAPHQL`, `ARWEAVE`, `IPFS` and `SMARTCONTRACT`.

-For more info on the different types and their available configuration, please refer to the official [Ocean Protocl Documentation](https://docs.oceanprotocol.com/core-concepts/did-ddo#files).
+For more info on the different types and their available configuration, please refer to the official [Ocean Protocol Documentation](https://docs.oceanprotocol.com/core-concepts/did-ddo#files).

 ### Consumer Parameters